 2-5 April 2020, Free University of Bozen–Bolzano, Italy

-This series of conferences co-develops with the Master in Eco-Social Design at the Faculty of Design and Art of the Free University of Bozen-Bolzano.
-It is an occasion for a lively exchange on creative practices triggering eco-social transformations.
-Both guest speakers and audiences come from diverse fields of practice and professional cultures, ranging from progressive local agricultural entrepreneurs to internationally known designers, researchers and activists.
-The conference offers a mix of inputs, dialogical-collaborative formats, hands-on workshops and excursions in a convivial atmosphere (get in an impression via the web sites of the 2016, 2017 & 2018 conferences).
-In 2020 the conference will be again connected to the festival “hier und da – gut leben im ländlichen Raum / il buon vivere nelle zone periferiche” in Obervinschgau / Alta Val Venosta, a beautiful upper valley and a hotspot of eco-social innovation.
-This year’s focus is:
+This series of conferences is co-developing with the Master in Eco-Social Design.
+It is an opportunity for a lively exchange on the creative practices contributing to social-ecological transformations.
+Both speakers and participants come from diverse fields of practice, ranging from progressive local farmers to internationally acclaimed designers, researchers and activists.
+The conference offers a mix of inputs, collaborative formats and excursions in a convivial atmosphere (get in an impression via the web sites of the 2016, 2017 & 2018 conferences).
+Special feature 2020: Network session of alumni & students of study courses for social-ecological transformation: Transformative study programs unite!
+This year the conference will be connected to the festival hier & da – gut leben im ländlichen Raum / il buon vivere nelle zone periferiche in Obervinschgau / Alta Val Venosta again.

 Focus 2020: Cross-cutting Strategies

-The aims of the social-ecological transformation are clear enough: keep global warming below 1.5°C, foster biodiversity, functioning ecosystems, soil fertility, care, commoning and democracy; reduce the extinction of species, externalisation, exploitation, inequalities, injustices and alienation, etc. In other words, establish cultures and economies that allow a good life for all humans and other living beings worldwide now and in the future.
+The aims of the social-ecological transformation are clear enough: keep global warming below 1.5°C; foster biodiversity, functioning ecosystems, soil fertility, care, commoning and democracy; and reduce the extinction of species, externalisation, exploitation, inequalities, injustice and alienation, etc. In other words, establish cultures and economies that provide the possibility of a good life for all humans and other living beings, worldwide, now and in the future.
+Connected radical niches, change from within bigger structures, making things public and protest, technological innovation, and other transformation strategies all have strong and weak points (see below).
+How can elements from diverse strategies complement each other to minimize risks and maximize the momentum for a profound and quick enough transformation?
+The conference will tackle these questions, specifically concentrating on transformation processes in which designers can play roles.
+In particular, we will look at what can be done within the European landscape, while taking into account the interconnectedness with humans and other living things from other geopolitical regions, globally.

-We are asking the following people and groups to contribute with talks and workshops: I.L.A.
-Kollektiv on pathways to solidary post-growth, Armin Bernhard (Obervinschgau/Mals) & Carolin Holtkamp (Uni Innsbruck) on the strategies for radical change in Mals / Obervinschgau, Saskia Hebert on transformation design, Extinction Rebellion on protest and progress strategies, the local FFF and Scientists for Future, Kathe Rich on Feral Business Coaching, the Center for Political Beauty on aesthetic strategies, Tillmann Santarius on the interrelations between the digital transformation and eco-social transformations, Elisabeth Shove on politics, practice and sustainable transition management, Laura Centemeri on social movements, ecological transition, degrowth and transformation, Harald Gründl (IRDV, EOOS) on change from within and activism.
+We are asking the following people and groups to contribute to the talks and workshops: I.L.A.
+Kollektiv (confirmed) on pathways to solidary post-growth, Armin Bernhard (Obervinschgau/Mals) & Carolin Holtkamp (Uni Innsbruck; both confirmed) on the strategies for radical change in Mals / Obervinschgau, Saskia Hebert, Andreas Unteidig and/or Corinna Sy on transformation by design, Extinction Rebellion (Sina Kamala Kaufmann) and/or SolidariTree on protest and progress strategies, the local FFF and Scientists for Future, the Center for Political Beauty or Peng!
+Collective on political art tools and strategies, Bruno Latour, Harald Welzer or Maja Göpel on transformation theories and strategies and Anna Meroni (confirmed).

 Transformation strategies designers are contributing to: